sweettea/btrfs-fscrypt/Documentation/filesystems/fscrypt.rst

   struct fscrypt_policy_v2.

-If the file is not yet encrypted, then FS_IOC_SET_ENCRYPTION_POLICY verifies that the file is an empty directory.
+If the file is not yet encrypted, then FS_IOC_SET_ENCRYPTION_POLICY verifies that the file is an empty directory, unless btrfs is being used.
 If so, the specified encryption policy is assigned to the directory, turning it into an encrypted directory.
 After that, and after providing the corresponding master key as described in `Adding keys`_, all regular files, directories (recursively), and symlinks created in the directory will be encrypted, inheriting the same encryption policy.
 The filenames in the directory's entries will be encrypted as well.

 Alternatively, if the file is already encrypted, then FS_IOC_SET_ENCRYPTION_POLICY validates that the specified encryption